 - Entrepreneurial skills workshop

-CCOC QQI Level 6 Advanced Certificate in Tourism and Hospitality (Tourism with Business) 6M5012
+- CCOC: QQI Level 6 Advanced Tourism (Tourism with Business) 6M5012

-CCOC QQI Level 6 Advanced Certificate in Marketing and Event Management (Business) 6M4985
+- CCOC: QQI Level 6 Advanced Marketing with Event Management (Business) 6M4985

-Retail assistant, retail advisor.
+Retail assistant, retail advisor, merchandiser .
 All students can access the Jobs Advice Hub.
 Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.

 I loved my marketing and event management course in CCOC.
 It is a great college where you get a lot of support and help from your tutors.
 It gave me the confidence to pursue higher education, which I am currently studying a degree in Marketing and Multimedia at the University of Roehampton.